taskiq-python/taskiq/docs/guide/architecture-overview.md

 - `pre_send` - executed on the client side before the message is sent.
 Here you can modify the message.
 - `post_send` - executed right after the message was sent.
 - `pre_execute` - executed on the worker side after the message was received by a worker and before its execution.
-- `on_error` - executed after the task was executed if the exception was found.
+- `on_error` - executed after the task was executed if an exception was found.
 - `post_execute` - executed after the message was executed.
 - `post_save` - executed after the result was saved in the result backend.